What is Viscose Fibre?

 - A little goes a long way

-- Easy to dye with dyes suited to cellulose fibres e.g. Fibre Reactive dyes
+- Dye with dyes suited to cellulose fibres e.g. Fibre Reactive dyes

 - Soft and comfortable against the skin